Why start a troop?

 What are the steps to become a leader or co-leader?

 - APPLY: Complete an online volunteer application and criminal background check at the Apply Today section of the Girl Scouts of Western Washington website.

 - WELCOME CHAT: You will be contacted by a volunteer welcome advisor or a member of our staff to set up a welcome chat to provide information on your new position and answer questions.

 - REGISTER: Get registered as a Girl Scout member.

-- LEARN: Complete Girl Scouting 101 and a Getting Started course.
+- LEARN: Complete the Getting Started Online Module.
 There are additional learning opportunities you can participate in at your leisure for more resource assistance.
 See the adult learning progression chart for more information.

 - BUILD: Your Troop Program Manager (staff member) will be in touch with you and your co-leader to assign you a troop number, instruct you on how to register the troop and open a troop bank account and connect you with your local volunteer support network.

 What do I need to form a troop?

 In order to form a new troop, you need a minimum of two unrelated adults who don't live under the same roof and five girls.
 You are welcome to gather girls from your neighborhood or school to form a new troop.
 Your Troop Program Manager or Troop Placement Coordinator (local volunteer) can help you form a troop with girls we have on our waitlist.